permail/taskeybar/README.md

 Run the taskeybar.exe once.
 A message box confirms a successful start.
 You can have taskeybar.exe start automatically when starting Windows or logging on, using Windows' built-in features, e.g. start menu / autostart.

 ## Developer Notes
 Taskeybar is implemented as an [autohotkey](https://www.autohotkey.com/) [v2](https://www.autohotkey.com/v2/) script.
 Therefore it is quite easy to understand and adapt to your needs.
-Feel free to post push requests.
+Feel free to post pull requests.